The AquaShuttle submarine set, as seen in the 'Oceanus: Act One' short.

 At this point I sent off the 3D models to Trevor Adams in Canada, who used them to CNC manufacture the foam pieces that formed the bulk of the set.
 Here it is after getting transported to Los Angeles for filming, but before the Art Department detailed it.
 I belive these photos were taken by the director, Jeffrey Morris.

-Note seam separating front and half of set.
+Note seam separating front and back half of set.

 Then it was all detailed out.
 Among my duties while on set was unit photography - the following photos are by yours truly.